throughputer/estimator_lib/EstimatorAPI.md

   - **Non-training Object**: An Object presented to be estimated.
   - **Training/Incoming Value**: The correct characterization of a Training Object, presented to the Estimator along with the Training Object.
   - **Estimate**: The resulting characterization from the Estimator for an Object.
+  - **Estimate Value Range**: The range of values supported by the Estimator (depending on the specific hardware implementation).
+(The API supports 0..255, but the implementation may be more limited.)
   - **Numeric Object**: An Object for which the Training Values in the dataset are numeric.
   - **Labeled Object**: An Object for which the Training Values in the dataset are label strings.
   - **Probabilistic Object**: \[*Note that Probabilistic Objects are not supported in the current Estimator but can be [requested](mailto:tech@throughputer.com)*\] An Object for which to produce not just a single-value estimate, but several most-probable values with a Probability for each.